 mae-Wan: I don't think it is farmers wishing to remain anonymous.
 One of my colleagues reported that he managed to track down and speak with the farmer who grew the corn referenced.
 The problem appears to be the person behind profitproag who put together this table, from whom no straight answers seem to be forthcoming.
 Soil mineral balance and the mineral levels in food crops are my business as well as my personal interest because of their connection with plant, animal, and human health.
 Based on my experience the info published by profitproag makes no sense at all.
 CEC is not applicable to crops, nor is percent saturation of CEC; those are soil parameters.
 The soil and plant testing lab I use (which does ICP/MS testing) does not test for formaldehyde etc and I don't think that's necessary in this case.
 I simply wish to see a side by side comparison of essential mineral nutrients in Roundup-ready GMO corn vs organically grown heirloom corn.
 Michael Astera http://soilminerals.com

-Mae-Wan Comment left 28th April 2013 18:06:00|
+Mae-Wan Comment left 29th April 2013 02:02:00

 Michael, Just because cation exchange capacity (CEC) is not usually measured in grain does not necessarily mean that the sample measured was not grain.
 The technician may have just run through the same routine that is usually applied to soil.
 In the same way, you can measure pH in soil as well as in grain, and energetic (calorific) content, for that matter.
 It would be a mistake and wasted opportunity not to measure formaldehyde, as this is the most serious contaminant, and it is very important to find out if this can be confirmed.

 Michael Astera Comment left 3rd May 2013 01:01:37

 Mae-Wan: In my view, any acceptable research must list the methods used to arrive at the results claimed.
 In this case we seem to have a "secret" method done by a secret laboratory.
 For all we know, whoever wrote the original comparison just made up the numbers.
 The most obvious red flag is the Calcium content.
 Corn/maize is a low-Ca crop.
 100 ppm would be a high level of Calcium for corn.
 1500 ppm Ca would be a high level for any crop, even for crops that are known for high levels of Ca such as cabbage and broccoli.
 More than 6000 ppm Ca in corn grain is not likely.
 Until I know the methods used for testing and who put the numbers together on the table I do not consider it valid.
 Michael Astera http://soilminerals.com

-Mae-Wan Ho Comment left 2nd May 2013 17:05:14|
+Mae-Wan Ho Comment left 3rd May 2013 01:01:14

 Michael, I find it hard to believe why anyone would want to make up a bogus table.
 I agree the Ca figure does seem out of line, and it may have been a mistake.So it would be good to get to the bottom of this by repeating the analysis.
 Although some scientists feel free to speak out, many still don't; because they genuinely feel intimidated.
 And while on the subject of people who keep their methods and data secret, why not challenge Monsanto on this, they routinely keep things secret as "confidential business information".
 As I said, anyone repeating the analysis without doing formaldehyde and glyphosate is simply not addressing the main issue raised, which is safety.

 Karl Haro von Mogel Comment left 17th May 2013 17:05:40

 "Michael, I find it hard to believe why anyone would want to make up a bogus table."
 Following the biopolitics of genetically engineered crops, I can think of many reasons.
 More than likely it was an inappropriate method applied to this situation.
 Clearly calcium levels that high are wrong, which means that we can't trust the other numbers in this table.
 I notice that you also omit a considerable number of other numbers which have been pointed out as obviously false.
 If Monsanto or any other biotech company presented data like this, you would clearly not give it the pass that you are right now.

 Kevin Folta Comment left 17th May 2013 17:05:46

 C'mon.
 This is old, debunked.
 These are data from soil.
 I blew the lid off of this weeks ago.
 Formaldehyde comes from time-release fertilizers.
 Glyphosate may be there in soil.
 There is no way this is authentic analysis of corn.
 Look at the numbers.
 Think about it.
 There is no way that these numbers even approximate reality or any data ever published.
 Plus, these aren't published.
 They showed up on a crackpot anti-GM website.
 MY OFFER STANDS.
 I'll challenge anyone to replicate these data.
 Together, let's run the analysis on replicates and controls.
 I'll cover the cost if there's this much formaldehyde and glyphosate in the corn, and we'll publish in Nature or Science (you pick).
 So far, nobody has taken me up on this challenge.

 Mae-Wan Comment left 17th May 2013 18:06:54

 Thank you all for your inputs.
 As I said, it will be good to get to the bottom of the data.
 It has been a very good discussion, and ISIS will be the first to admit the data are bogus, if indeed they prove to be so.
 But that doesn't mean there is nothing wrong with GMOs.
 The health and environmental impacts are clear, especially with regard to glyphosate/Roundup and Bt toxins.
 Where we are still in the dark is regarding the unpredictable and unreliable GM process itself, particularly in the light of new findings in epigenetics and the fluid genome.
 Do look out for a new report from ISIS, due to be released in weeks.

 mae-wan ho Comment left 17th May 2013 20:08:44

 Kevin, I have just put you in touch with people who are willing to take up your challenge.
 Please reply to them.
 This is very good news for all.

 Ken Comment left 18th May 2013 14:02:10

 It is a great disservice to us all if incorrect numbers like the calcium are allowed in such a table.
 It brings legitimate doubt to a danger that is probably true.
 Beyond the above, it would be a great experiment to have three or fours sets of plantings, GMO with herbicide use, GMO without pesticide use, conventional non-GMO and optionally completely organic plantings.

 Kevin Folta Comment left 22nd May 2013 20:08:58

 Mae-Wan, unfortunately nobody has contacted me.
 I have asked publicly at Marching Moms for experimental design input.
 The only people that want to provide input are scientists.
 Vlieger, Huber, etc will not dare participate in the challenge-- it exposes those that have rabidly stood by this data as promoting fake data.
 I appreciate your kind outreach here, but you have not put me in touch with them.
 They need to contact me.
 Plus, I need to know what hybrids/genotypes were used.
 Why was "cation exchange capacity" (a soil test) used on corn and how/why?
 We need to move fast on this as the season is in full swing.
 Again, I appreciate your help.
 When you promote these fake data on your own page here, I think you should also be involved in the new experiment and be an author on the work.
 We will do a multple-location, many replicate study at mutually agreeable analytical labs, including the one used for these data.
 Please encourage those that have promoted these data as legitimate to participate in the statistically meaningful study.

 Mae-Wan Ho Comment left 22nd May 2013 20:08:04

 Kevin, I did put you in touch.
 I sent a message to to those people copied to you, but you have chosen not to contact them by pressing the reply all button.
 As I explained.
 They were reluctant to get involved with you partly because of the pro-GM stance you have adopted in your blogs available on the web.
 The other reason is that in the mean time they have obtained funding to do the work.
 I therefore suggested that you should do your experiments independently and to be sure to carry out the experiment with a gas-chromatograpphy-mass spectrometer the same way as described on crops grown side by side.
 Be sure to measure formaldehyde as well as Calcium.

 Jason Godwise Comment left 6th June 2013 16:04:16

 If the data is accurate I wonder how the GMO corn can even carry on its basic life chemistry.
 Also how can any animals chickens, cattle etc feed it survive?
 I can get you gmo and non gmo corn from my farm in Indiana and we can go to Purdue and test it if you want I would like to get to the truth of this.
 I think there are dangers of GMO but bad data only causes more confusion??